| 2003 |

 | 2023 |

-MYO18A C-terminal coiled-coil domain and C-extension (CCex) interact with the TPR domain of Tanc1/2 through charge-charge interactions; this interaction can undergo liquid-liquid phase separation (LLPS) in cultured cells and in vitro |
+MYO18A C-terminal coiled-coil domain and C-extension (CCex) interact with the TPR domains of synaptic scaffold proteins Tanc1 and Tanc2.
+This interaction is primarily driven by charge-charge interactions and can undergo liquid-liquid phase separation (LLPS) in both cultured cells and in vitro. |

-Size exclusion chromatography, LLPS assay in vitro and in cells, sequence analysis |
+Size exclusion chromatography, LLPS assay in cells and test tubes, sequence analysis, high-salt disruption experiments |

 Biochimica et biophysica acta.
 Molecular cell research |